 Keep in mind that containers in an of themselves are not highly available or orchestrated in any way.
 So, if the host goes down where the container is running, your containers will go down as well along with it.
 Kubernetes creates a cluster of resources that schedules and watches containers ensuring there are multiple replicas and these are orchestrated by the Kubernetes control plane.

-Best Docker Containers for Home Server
+Best Docker Containers for Home Server Infrastructure

 In thinking about the best docker containers for home server, take note of my recommendations on running Docker containers for home server environments.
+These are the easiest ways to run your Docker containers.

 - Docker Desktop or Windows Subsystem for Linux (WSL)